 John Wells (British) currently serves as Chairman of the Investment Manager and is one of its founding partners.
 John has over 30 years of capital markets and financial markets experience.
 From 2000 until 2005 he was one of the founding members of Swiss Re Financial Products which included a team pioneering a number of structures for insurance-linked investments.
 He was a senior member of the management committees running the European capital markets business with overall regulatory responsibility for the operations.
 Before joining Swiss Re, John was a Managing Director at Greenwich NatWest and spent just under 20 years in investment banking with the NatWest group, including 5 years in Tokyo.

 The address of the Directors is the registered office of the Company.

 The Company Secretary is Matsack Trust Limited.

 MANAGER

-The Company has appointed Waystone Management Company (IE) Limited as the Manager.
-The Manager is also responsible for the promotion of the Company and the distribution of Shares of the Company.
+The Company has appointed Waystone Management Company (IE) Limited as Manager of the Company pursuant to the Management Agreement.